joyxu/lava-deployment-tool-for-linaro-ubuntu/doc/development.rst

 The best way to create a development environment is to install a LAVA instance in development mode::

-    $ lava-deployment-tool --developer-mode development
+    $ lava-deployment-tool install --developer-mode development

-In the above example our development instance is conveniently callled "development".
+In the above example our development instance is conveniently called "development".

 The next step is to install a local repository into the instance.
 Let's